niemopen/niem-naming-design-rules/ndr6-outline.md

 </div>
 <center><i><a name="fig4-8"></a>Figure 4-8: Class object in CMF and XSD (CSC type)</i></center><p/>

-A complex type with simple content and model attributes also represents a DataProperty object.
-In the above example, the complex type `Example2Type` represents the DataProperty object `Example2Literal`, in addition to the Class object.
-(See [section XX]().)

-**Rule 4-5 (CMF,XSD)(Constraint):** The name of a component object MUST end in "Type" if and only if it is a Class object.
+An atomic class always has a DataProperty object named after the class, with "Type" replaced by "Literal".
+In CMF these appear as two separate objects.
+In XSD, the representation of an atomic class also represents the DataProperty object.

 ## 4.5 HasProperty class